RoseCityRobotics/common_platform/docs/source/operations/daily_operations/KeyboardTeleop.md

     This command initiates the Fast DDS discovery server with a server ID of 0.

-3.  **Update the address field of the discovery server config file**:
+c.  **Update the address field of the discovery server config file**:

     ```bash
     nano ~/ros2_ws/super_client_configuration_file_rcr.xml